Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/VRData/README.md

             └── RightHandLog_WITHOUT_NOTIFICATION.csv
 ```
 ## Object Names
-Each EyeGazeLog_WITHOUT_NOTIFICATION.csv and EyeGazeLog_WITH_NOTIFICATION.csv contains a column titled ObjectName that stores the name of the object being observed.
+Each EyeGazeLog_WITHOUT_NOTIFICATION.csv and EyeGazeLog_NOTIFICATION.csv contains a column titled ObjectName that stores the name of the object being observed.
+[The Top Down View}(Top-Down-View) provides a bird's eye view of the scene with labels for each object.

+### Top Down View
 ![Top Down View](top_down_view.png)